-38 A/C.5/55/39, annex III.B, annex B, para.
+38 A/C.5/55/39 and Corr.1, annex III.B, annex B, para.
 31 and A/C.5/65/16, paras.
 151 and 152.

-(d) Medical self-sustainment.
-The supply and resupply of drugs and medical supplies for the provision of medical support in United Nations medical facilities;

-(e) High-risk mission.
+- (b) Drugs.
+Drugs produced according to World Health Organization (WHO) standards and consumed in the provision of medical support in United Nations medical facilities; - (c) Medical supplies.
+Expendable supplies and minor equipment (see footnotes) in appendices 2.1, 3.1, 4.1, 5 and 6 consumed in the provision of medical support in United Nations medical facilities; - (d) Medical self-sustainment.
+The supply and resupply of drugs and medical supplies for the provision of medical support in United Nations medical facilities; - (e) High-risk mission.
 A mission with a high incidence of endemic infectious diseases for which no vaccinations exist.
-All other missions are considered "normal-risk mission".39 This definition is for use in determining eligibility for reimbursement of the self-sustainment rate for "high-risk areas (epidemiological)";

-(f) For the purpose of establishing eligibility for medical care through United Nations mission medical facilities, the following personnel are considered part of a United Nations mission:40

-(i) United Nations-formed military police and United Nations-formed police units;

-(ii) United Nations military and United Nations police personnel not members of formed units;

-- (iii) United Nations international civilian staff; - (iv) United Nations Volunteers; - (v) Locally employed United Nations staff, where applicable.

-44. When troop/police contributors are deployed on United Nations peacekeeping operations and they provide semi-rigid or rigid structures for level 2 and/or 3 medical facilities, these items are reimbursed separately as major equipment, i.e., containers and camp units.
+All other missions are considered "normal-risk mission".39 This definition is for use in determining eligibility for reimbursement of the self-sustainment rate for "high-risk areas (epidemiological)"; - (f) For the purpose of establishing eligibility for medical care through United Nations mission medical facilities, the following personnel are considered part of a United Nations mission:40 - (i) United Nations-formed military police and United Nations-formed police units; - (ii) United Nations military and United Nations police personnel not members of formed units; - (iii) United Nations international civilian staff; - (iv) United Nations Volunteers; - (v) Locally employed United Nations staff, where applicable. - 44.
+When troop/police contributors are deployed on United Nations peacekeeping operations and they provide semi-rigid or rigid structures for level 2 and/or 3 medical facilities, these items are reimbursed separately as major equipment, i.e., containers and camp units.
 If the troop/police contributor builds permanent structures, the United Nations will reimburse the troop/police contributor under major equipment.
-See chapter 8, annex A, Accommodation equipment, Rigid structures, Camp unit (medium and large for levels 2 and 3 medical facilities, respectively).41

-45. In the interim, reimbursement for rigid and semi-rigid structures is to be based on major equipment in accordance with chapter 8, annex A, Accommodation equipment, Rigid structures, and Semi-rigid structures, Camp unit (medium and large for levels 2 and 3 medical facilities, respectively).
-The Secretariat is directed to apply this interim measure based on the breakdown below:42

-- (a) Semi-rigid structures are for containerized medical facilities: - (i) Level 2 equates to a camp unit medium; - (ii) Level 3 equates to one each of a camp unit, medium and large; - (iii) Ablution units will be reimbursed as major equipment; - (b) Rigid structures are for hard-walled medical facilities: - (i) Level 2 equates to a camp unit, medium; - (ii) Level 3 equates to one each of a camp unit, medium and large; - (iii) Ablution units will be reimbursed as major equip ment.
+See chapter 8, annex A, Accommodation equipment, Rigid structures, Camp unit (medium and large for levels 2 and 3 medical facilities, respectively).
+41 - 45.
+In the interim, reimbursement for rigid and semi-rigid structures is to be based on major equipment in accordance with chapter 8, annex A, Accommodation equipment, Rigid structures, and Semi-rigid structures, Camp unit (medium and large for levels 2 and 3 medical facilities, respectively).
+The Secretariat is directed to apply this interim measure based on the breakdown below:42 - (a) Semi-rigid structures are for containerized medical facilities: - (i) Level 2 equates to a camp unit medium; - (ii) Level 3 equates to one each of a camp unit, medium and large;